Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/MobileSdks/ios-fairplay-sdk.md

 ### Overview

-VUDRMFairPlay SDK enables Apple’s AVPlayer from AVFoundation to securely request licenses from Vualto’s VUDRM cloud based DRM platform using an extended instance of AssetResourceLoaderDelegate.
+VUDRMFairPlay SDK enables Apple’s AVPlayer from AVFoundation to securely request licenses from JW Player's Studio DRM cloud based DRM platform using an extended instance of AssetResourceLoaderDelegate.

 The deployment scenario will allow Online Playback / Download and Offline Playback using an associated rental or persist token.